LIHEAP energy bill assistance and free weatherization in Pennsylvania.

 Qualified applicants can receive cash grant to be used for paying their utility and heating bills during the winter, fall, or spring months.
 Many low income families can also sign up for the weatherization program, which can help residents across Pennsylvania save money on their monthly energy bills.

 Get more details on both of these federal government LEHEAP funded programs in PA.
 Each has an application process in place, and the amount of financial aid provided will vary based on many factors.
 When applying, families will need to provide proof of income, Social Security Numbers and birth dates for all household members as well as proof of citizenship.
 Applicants will also need to provide a recent statement or copy of an energy bill from their fuel dealer or utility company verifying their status.
 Apply at your local county assistance office in Pennsylvania or dial 1-866-857-7095.

-Financial assistance for utility bills from Pennsylvania Low Income Home Energy Assistance Program
+Financial assistance for utility bills from PA Low Income Home Energy Assistance Program

 The program has a few main components when applying.
 LIHEAP will provide most recipients with a grant that offers heating bill assistance in the form of cash or a credit that is applied to their account.
 Cash benefits are paid out in order to help eligible low-income households pay heating bill or their home fuel.
 These payments, will often be in the form of a credit on your monthly statement/account, and it will help families pay their monthly heating bills.
 There is also a crisis grant for low income households in immediate danger of being without heat in the winter.

 If your power has been disconnected, or if are just about of your main heating fuel, whether that is heating oil, coal, kerosene, or propane, then a crisis grant from the Low Income Home Energy Assistance Program may be able to help you.
 Customers that are in jeopardy of being without fuel in less than 15 days, or those in danger of having their utility service terminated within 60 days may also qualify.